-- 36. The complete Board of Directors should conduct an annual evaluation, and adopt, where necessary, an action plan to correct weakness detected in: - a) The quality and efficiency of the Board of Directors' operation. - b) The performance and membership of its committees. - c) The diversity in the Board of Directors membership and competences. - d) The performance of the Board of Directors' Chairman and the company's chief executive. - e) The performance and contribution of each director, with special attention to the chairmen of board committees.
+36. The complete Board of Directors should conduct an annual evaluation, and adopt, where necessary, an action plan to correct weakness detected in:

+b) The performance and membership of its committees.

+c) The diversity in the Board of Directors membership and competences.

+d) The performance of the Board of Directors' Chairman and the company's chief executive.

+e) The performance and contribution of each director, with special attention to the chairmen of board committees.